 - Supplier Code of Conduct.
 We have the Dover Supplier Code of Conduct, which addresses our commitment to seek out business partners who share our values, and which specifically requires that our suppliers (a) do not use forced, bonded, involuntary, prison, or indentured labor, (b) do not intentionally source materials from supply chains associated with human trafficking, and (c) take reasonable efforts to assure that their own suppliers do not intentionally source material from supply chains associated with human trafficking.
 Suppliers are not required to submit certification of their compliance.

 - Code of Business Conduct and Ethics.
 Dover’s Code of Business Conduct and Ethics requires our employees to comply with employment-related laws, including those related to wages, hours, and minimum age requirements.
 It specifically instructs employees not to tolerate the employment of children or forced labor and to refuse to do business with any suppliers or third parties who do so.

-- We take violations of our Codes very seriously.
+- Accountability and Reporting Mechanisms.
+We take violations of our Codes very seriously.
 For example, violations of the Supplier Code may result in termination of the supplier relationship, while violations of the Code of Business Conduct and Ethics may result in termination of employment with Dover.
 We provide mechanisms for reporting concerns relating to known and suspected violations of the Supplier Code and the Code of Business Conduct and Ethics, which can be used by our employees, suppliers, and others, and anonymously where permitted by local law.